 What about the person under 21 years of age, who is not driving or anywhere near a motor vehicle?

-There are no underage drinking laws that require that young person to provide a breath sample, away from a car.
+There are no underage drinking laws that require that young person to provide a breath sample, away from a motor vehicle.

-An odor of an alcoholic beverage does not allow police to require a breath test.
+An odor of an alcoholic beverage, alone, does not allow police to request a breath test.
 This is true when walking down the street, or at a house party.